OpenTermsArchive/contrib-versions/Foursquare/Privacy Policy.md

 When Is My Data Shared?

-We neither rent nor sell Data about users unless anonymized.
+We neither rent nor sell Data about users without their consent unless anonymized, aggregated or pseudonymized.
 Though, as described more fully in this Privacy Policy, we may license or otherwise provide certain other Data to third parties, provided we have received your consent to do so.

 Data That May Be Shared With Other Users